 How much does it cost?

 It’s expensive, even with a company/sponsor supporting you.
-Lawyers need to be paid, there are visa processing fees, shipping stuff over can be thousands, all on top of flights and temporary accommodation.
+Lawyers need to be paid, there are visa processing fees, shipping stuff over can be thousands (we didn’t ship anything, we just brought a few suitcases!), all on top of flights and temporary accommodation.
 Oh and the rent (see below)!

 Is the cost of living expensive?